casperkaae/parmesan/README.rst

 -------------
 * **examples/vae_vanilla.py**: Variational autoencoder as described in Kingma. et. al. 2013
 * **examples/iw_vae.py**: Variational autoencoder using importance sampling as described in Burda. et. al. 2015
+* **examples/iw_vae_normflow.py**: Variational autoencoder using normalizing flows and importance sampling as described in Burda. et. al. 2015 and Rezende et al. 2015
 * **examples/mnist_ladder.py**: Semi-supervised Ladder Network as described in Rasmus et. al. 2015

 Development
 -----------
-Parmesan is work in progress, inputs and contributions are very welcome.
+Parmesan is work in progress, inputs, contributions and bug reports are very welcome.

 The library was developed by
     * Casper Kaae Sønderby